tristndev/ComPI/3_PInBench/README.md

 ## Operating the script

-The script was written using *Python 2.7*.
+The script should work in both Python 2.* and Python 3.*.
 It can be executed using a terminal, i.e. with `python PInBench.py`.
 Help can be displayed using the extra argument `-h`: